Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 ## Cleanup

-Molecule can also be used delete the resources we created by running `molecule destroy -s ec2` if you generated a single target host or `molecule destroy -s ec2multi` if you generated multiple target hosts.
+Molecule can also be used to delete the resources we created by running `molecule destroy -s ec2` if you generated a single target host or `molecule destroy -s ec2multi` if you generated multiple target hosts.